NestorBaptista/VBA-challenge/README.md

 2. It assumes that there are no missing or empty cells in the data.
 3. It assumes that the data is in the same format as the data provided in the repository.
 4. It may not work for very larger datasets due to memory constraints.

+Code Source:
+This VBA script was created by Nestor Baptista